How to Spend Two Days in Beijing

 Utilize booking.com to look for a hotel in Dongcheng district near Wangfujing St and Forbidden City so you are in a central location.
 Make sure to have the name of the hotel and address written in Chinese in case you need to take a taxi or have trouble finding it.
 Booking.com automatically provides you with both an English and Chinese version of your booking.
-We stayed in both Park Plaza Beijing and Sunworld Dynasty Hotel and recommend both.
+We went went to Beijing both in the beginning and end of our China adventure, so we had the chance to stay in both Park Plaza Beijing and Sunworld Dynasty Hotel, both of which we recommend.

 Park Plaza Beijing is really nice and comfortable.
 This was definitely the nicest place we stayed in during our trip.
 There is a train station right around the corner, a Starbucks across from the hotel, and many local restaurants a short walk away.
 The hotel also offers concierge services and will book trips for you like a Great Wall tour.

 Sunworld Dynasty Hotel is right on Wangfujing St, a main shopping street in Beijing, and not a far walk from Forbidden City.
 This big hotel also has concierge services where they can help you book your tickets to the Forbidden City.